An examination of America's housing crisis by the leading progressive housing activists in the country

 Rachel G. Bratt is Professor and Chair of the Department of Urban and Environmental Policy and Planning at Tufts University.
 She is the author of Rebuilding a Low-Income Housing Policy and a co-editor of Critical Perspectives on Housing, both published by Temple.

-Michael E. Stone is Professor of Community Planning and Public Policy at the University of Massachusetts Boston.
+Michael E. Stone (1943-2015) was Professor of Community Planning and Public Policy at the University of Massachusetts Boston.
 His publications include Shelter Poverty: New Ideas on Housing Affordability (Temple).

 Chester Hartman is Director of Research at the Poverty & Race Research Action Council in Washington, DC and Adjunct Professor of Sociology at George Washington University.
 His most recent books are City for Sale: The Transformation of San Francisco, Between Eminence & Notoriety: Four Decades of Radical Urban Planning, and Poverty & Race in America: The Emerging Agendas.